Passenger (singer): 2009–2010: Solo career and Wide Eyes Blind Love, Divers and Submarines and Flight of the Crow

 After the break-up of Passenger, Rosenberg kept the band's name as his personal stage name, and took to busking for a solo music career.
-In October 2009 he went to Australia, where he supported acts such as Lior and Sydneysiders Elana Stone and Brian Campeau.
+In October 2009 he moved to Australia, where he supported acts such as Lior and Sydneysiders Elana Stone and Brian Campeau.
 He then played at One Movement, a major music industry-focused festival in Perth.
 This earned him a following in Australia and he was selling out 500-seater venues across Australia.
 His debut solo album, Wide Eyes Blind Love, was released in 2009.
-It was produced and mixed by former bandmate Andrew Phillips, who also provided backing vocals, and played guitar and other instruments, and featured vocals by Isobel Anderson.
+It was produced and mixed by former bandmate Andrew Phillips, who also provided backing vocals, guitar and other instruments, and featured vocals by Isobel Anderson.
 Rosenberg also played various shows in the United Kingdom during this time, including a support slot for Turin Brakes' tenth anniversary show at Theatre Royal, Drury Lane in London.

 Rosenberg produced a fans-only limited release Divers and Submarines, again supported by former bandmate Andrew Phillips and vocalist Isobel Anderson.
-His third studio album, Flight of the Crow, was recorded in Australia and saw him joined in the studio by various Australian independent musical talents including Lior, Kate Miller-Heidke, Boy & Bear, Josh Pyke and Katie Noonan.
+His third studio album, Flight of the Crow, was recorded in Australia and saw him joined in the studio by various Australian artists including Lior, Kate Miller-Heidke, Boy & Bear, Josh Pyke and Katie Noonan.

 2011–2013: All The Little Lights

 Rosenberg's fourth album, All the Little Lights, was released in the summer of 2012 in North America on Nettwerk Records.
 Recorded at Linear Recording in Sydney, Rosenberg worked with a core Australian band that included Boy & Bear drummer Tim Hart, jazz bassist Cameron Undy, and keyboards player Stu Hunter, from Katie Noonan and The Captains.
 During the summer and autumn of 2012, Rosenberg toured the UK, opening for Jools Holland and Ed Sheeran, the latter of whom he had known since Sheeran was about 15 while living in Cambridge.
 He joined Australian acts the John Butler Trio, and Josh Pyke with a co-headlined UK tour.
 He also opened for Ed Sheeran's 2012 North American tour and also in Paris.
 He also opened for Ed Sheeran on four of his five sell-out dates in Ireland in January 2013 and in Australia and New Zealand in early 2013, and supported Sheeran in his Brighton dates and in Reading.
-Rosenberg performed "All the Little Lights" at the Children in Need Rocks concert at the Hammersmith Apollo in London, broadcast on BBC One on 14 November 2013..
+Rosenberg performed "All the Little Lights" at the Children in Need Rocks concert at the Hammersmith Apollo in London, broadcast on BBC One on 14 November 2013.